 - And many more…

 - You need to buy a subscription to be able to use this solution in your organization.
-For some hands-on experience, there is an option to try the solution for 14 days at no cost.
+For some first-hand experience, there is an option to try the solution for 14 days at no cost.